samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/27.gif)

+If you "get inside" a graph on Info Mode, edits to the graph will be reflected on all instances of that class.

 ## Data Mode

 To enter Data Mode (also Chartreuse/Yellow Mode) you can either click on the "triangle" mode button or press key <kbd>A</kbd>.